-Procedures will be performed at scheduled follow-up visits as specified in Appendix I, Appendix J, and Appendix K:
+Procedures will be performed at scheduled follow-up visits as specified in Appendix G:

-- Assessment of new or unresolved social impacts (site staff will ask participant about the status of any unresolved social impacts and if s/he has experienced any new social impacts as a result of the trial participation); - Assessment of new or continuing concomitant medications (as described in Section 9.2); and - Assessment of new or unresolved AEs/intercurrent illnesses or AESIs (as described in Section 11.2.2 and Appendix L); - Risk reduction counseling (as described in Section 9.5); - Pregnancy prevention assessment (as described in Sections 9.2 and 9.6); and - Administration of the social impact assessment questionnaire (types of impacts assessed involve personal relationships, health insurance, life insurance, educational or employment opportunities, housing, immigration, or travel);
+- Assessment of new or unresolved social impacts (site staff will ask participant about the status of any unresolved social impacts and if s/he has experienced any new social impacts as a result of the trial participation); - Assessment of new or continuing concomitant medications (as described in Section 9.2); and - Assessment of new or unresolved AEs/intercurrent illnesses or AESIs (as described in Section 11.2.2 and Appendix H); - Risk reduction counseling (as described in Section 9.5); - Pregnancy prevention assessment (as described in Sections 9.2 and 9.6); and - Behavioral risk assessment questionnaire; - Administration of the social impact assessment questionnaire (types of impacts assessed involve personal relationships, health insurance, life insurance, educational or employment opportunities, housing, immigration, or travel); - Ask participants in Group 6 whether they believe they received the active study product or the control;

-- HIV infection assessment including pre-test counseling.
-A subsequent followup contact is conducted to provide post-test counseling and to report results to participant; - Confirm that participants received HIV test results from previous visit.
+- HIV infection assessment including pre-test counseling and HIV diagnostic testing.
+A subsequent follow-up contact is conducted to provide post-test counseling and to report results to participant; - Confirm that participants received HIV test results from previous visit.
 If not, provide test results and post-test counseling as appropriate; - Abbreviated physical examination including weight, vital signs, and a symptom-directed evaluation by history and/or appropriate physical exam based on participant self-reported symptoms or complaints; - Complete physical examination, including weight, vital signs, and clinical assessments of head, ears, eyes, nose, and throat; neck; lymph nodes; heart; chest; abdomen; extremities; neurological function; and skin; - Specimen collection; - Clinical laboratory tests including: - CBC with differential, - Chemistry panel (see Section 9.2), and - Urine dipstick (urinalysis if appropriate; see Section 9.7); and - Urine or serum pregnancy test (for participants who were assigned female sex at birth).
 Persons who are NOT of reproductive potential due to having undergone total hysterectomy or bilateral oophorectomy (verified by medical records), are not required to undergo pregnancy testing.